Johannes Hindjou

 Johannes Hindjou (born 8 November 1976) is a Namibian retired footballer who played as a midfielder.

 Club career

 Born on a small farm outside Okahandja, Hindjou played for local side Liverpool Okahandja, Civics—winning the Namibia Premier League with both clubs—before retiring in 2007 after a spell with African Stars.
 Nicknamed Congo, he had joined hometown club Liverpool in September 1994, where he played alongside the likes of fellow internationals Bimbo Tjihero, Erastus Gariseb and Silvanus Njambari and under the guidance of brothers Albert and Jamanuka Tjihero.

 He later coached Okahandja Spoilers and Eleven Arrows.

 International career

 He was capped 66 times and scored 10 goals for the Namibia national football team, including a stint at the 1998 African Cup of Nations.
-He had made is debut away against Botswana in August 1996.
+He had made his debut away against Botswana in August 1996.

 Scores and results list Namibia's goal tally first, score column indicates score after each Hindjou goal.